 Are you brand new to babysitting?
 Check out my article on how to get started with no experience in 7 easy steps.

-Kids love a babysitter who has a strong imagination and can help come up with all kinds of creative activities, games, and crafts.
+Children love a babysitter who has a strong imagination and can help come up with all kinds of creative activities, games, and crafts.
 Likewise, parents want a babysitter who will create an active and fun experience for their kids, instead of just putting them down in front of the television for the entire night.

-When kids run out of their own ideas for games, you should be ready with some creative and fun suggestions of your own.
+When children run out of their own ideas for games, you should be ready with some creative and fun suggestions of your own.
 Kids are constantly hopping from one activity to the next, so it's good to have a bunch of different activities ready to go, and to be able to think on your feet if you suddenly find you've run out of stuff to do!

 Need some fun things to do while babysitting?
 Bookmark my list of over 200 babysitting activities on your phone then whip it out whenever you hear the words “I’m bored!”.

-Kids are full of energy, so it's important that as a babysitter you're able to keep up!
+Children are full of energy, so it's important that as a babysitter you're able to keep up!

-Being babysat by their grandparents is fun once and a while.
-But kids generally prefer a babysitter who can run and crawl around with them.
+Being babysat by their grandparents is fun once and a while, but kids generally prefer a babysitter who can run and crawl around with them.

-You don't need to be an athlete, but a reasonable amount of physical fitness will help you from feeling winded while running after a toddler!
+You don't need to be an athlete, but a reasonable amount of physical fitness will help you from feeling exhausted while running after a toddler!
 You should be ready for a day of hide and go seek or tag at a moment's notice.

 Aside from being active, being healthy is also important.
-Children have a weaker immune system than adults.
-So if you've got the flu or any other infectious disease, it's best not to accept any babysitting jobs.
+Children have a weaker immune system than adults, so if you've got the flu or any other infectious disease, it's best not to accept any babysitting jobs.
 Parents are generally pretty understanding if you're sick.
 They'd rather find a replacement babysitter than treat a house full of sick children for the week afterward!